SolarLiner/libnotify-terminal/README.md

 * ```python-gobject```
 * ```python-notify2```

+### Download
+Head over to the [releases](https://github.com/SolarLiner/libnotify-terminal/releases) page and download the latest source code.

+Or clone the repo:
+* the ```master``` branch follows more or less the releases versions.
+It is kept this way to show the stable version with the binary that they use.
+* the ```staging``` branch is the latest code version that "works" (that is, should normally fire notifications).
+However don't expect stability or promises kept there.
+* the ```develop``` branch... don't download it for compilation, unless you're a masochist (which, I mean, I'm okay, but here... 😶)

 ### Compiling
 * ```$ make && sudo make install```
 * ```make test``` (optional) tests for successful installation.
 If this fails, try ```make test-compile``` to see if it compiled successfully.